drjoschua/nr-litteratur/UU-ASS.md

 ## Miao et al. (2016) Contrasting usability evaluation methods with blind users

 [Up](#tekster-som-handler-om-evalueringsmetoder-for-universell-utforming-uu-ass)

+__Participants :__
+* Blind
+* Visually impaired
+* Sighted

+Miao et al. (2016) compare local testing with synchronous remote testing, and tactile paper prototyping with computer based prototyping (not relevant right now - 10/2020).

+They analyze three different types of data:
+1. Effectiveness of the evaluation:
+   * Quantitative data: task completion time, number of usability issues
+   * Qualitative data: severity (minor, major, catastrophic), categories
+2. Perceptions and experiences of participants:
+   * Quantitative data: difficulty, time for preparation, setup and dismantling (uninstalling, etc.), number of positive and negative comments
+   * Qualitative data: positive and negative comments, non-verbal reactions
+3. Perceptions and experiences of faciliator:
+   * Qualitative data: subjective opinions

+They define usability issuses where:
+1. The participant verbally indicates something that is unclear or confusing.
+2. The participant's utterances indicates a misconception or cunfusion.
+3. The participant's actions indicate a wrong path.

+We skip the first study for now.

+In the seond study they compare synchronous remote and local test with blind, visually impaired and sighted people. in the remote seting they used WebEx where the output of the screen reader had to be made audible via loudspeaker and transmitted via microphone.
+The results show that the completion time is significantly different for blind participants (due to unfamiliarity), but not for visually impaired or sighted people.
+The Number of usability problems is comparable for all participants.
+The prepartaion, setup and dismantling time was significanlty higher for the remote testing for all participants.

+The most common negative comments by the partiicpants on remote evaluation were related to too much effort, high complexity, loudness of screen readers, security and privacy concerns (insecutiry, being observed, remote control).
+The most positive comments by the participants on local evaluation were no setup required, face-to-face communication, positive exam feeling.
+Advantages accorting to the evaluators include realistic environments, ease of recruitement.
+Problems according to the evaluators, include insufficient observfations (no observation f braille output, no facial expressions, delay of sound and picture, configuration problems), hight technical requiremnts for paritcipants, high computer skills required by the partiicpants, high requiremnts of evaluator, security and rpivacy concerns, high effort level, external interruptions.

+They give advices for technical improvements:
+* Executable on various operating systems.
+*  Redue effort required to install.
+* Usable and accessibile for blind and visaully impaired people.
+* Technical rquirements:
+   * Internet speed test.
+   * Remote control.
+   * Screen recording and transmission.
+   * Voice and screen reader output transmission and recording.
+   * Braille output transmissiona and recording.
+* Real-time transmission of data.

+And recommendations for organizational improvements:
+* Understanding of participants (AT, etc.).
+* Minimizing security concerns and gaining trust.
+* Pilot tests with blind and visually impaired people.
+* Minimizing interference with privacy.
+*

 ## Bai et al. (2016b) A cost-benefit evaluation of accessibility testing in agile software development